jwnichols3/ebs-examples/ebs-cloudwatch/README.md

 These are examples of dashboards that visualize read latency, write latency, and total latency for EBS volumes using the custom latency metrics created by the Python scripts.
 The top 10 read latency dashboard shows the volumes with the highest read latency, while the read/write dashboard shows these metrics for all volumes on a single dashboard.

 ## Python Script Details

+There are three categories of scripts:

+- CloudWatch Alarms
+- CloudWatch Dashboards
+- CloudWatch Custom Metrics
+- CLI-based scripts that print CloudWatch data.

 ### CloudWatch Alarm Scripts